 A key component of our work entails raising awareness about prostate cancer and the importance of baseline and follow-up testing.
 Modern medicine has made initial screenings and tests for prostate cancer much more convenient, less invasive, and more reliable than ever before.

-Our approach is to not only go where men come together (at sporting events, for example), but also to invite men to attend seminars and information sessions to share up-to-date, reliable medical information, and to answer questions and dispel myths about all aspects of prostate cancer.
+Our approach is to not only go where men come together (at sporting events, for example), but also to invite men to attend seminars and information sessions to share up-to-date and reliable medical information, as well as to answer questions and dispel myths about all aspects of prostate cancer.

-Bringing Prostate Cancer Screening to Where Men Are
+Bringing Prostate Cancer Screenings to Men Who are Most At-Risk

 As prostate cancer treatments achieve best outcomes when the disease is detected early, we work diligently to bring PSA screenings, medical professionals, and educational materials to where men are: at sports stadiums, community centers, local hospitals and major employers.

-Through our Summer Road Trip in 2016, we raised awareness at 125 Minor League Baseball games since 2015.
+Through recent Summer Road Trips, we raised awareness at over 300 Minor League Baseball games since 2015.
 Fans for the Cure has continued its initiative of pushing for more onsite PSA testing, which our charity and the teams have worked to coordinate with local healthcare organizations.

-Working with our medical partners and the New York Yankees for the second year in a row, we expect to break our charity’s 2016 record for the number of PSA screenings at one event at the Yankees-Tampa Bay game on September 26, 2017.
+Working with our medical partners and the New York Yankees for the third year in a row, we expect to break our charity’s 2016 record for the number of PSA screenings at one event at the Yankees-Tampa Bay game on September 26, 2017.

-We also held another four screenings at hospitals and medical facilities in New York and San Francisco, where our medical partners delivered seminars about prostate cancer, provided free baseline PSA screenings, and offered consultations with onsite healthcare professionals.
+By September, we had held ten men’s health seminars at hospitals and medical facilities in New York and around the country.
+At these events, our medical partners delivered seminars about prostate cancer, provided free baseline PSA screenings, and offered consultations with onsite healthcare professionals.